Watson, Simpson make most of family time at soggy Masters

 ''Today's the type of thing I'm going remember my whole life,'' Simpson said.

 On the final green, both of Watson's children used a mini club to make lengthy putts - before a little youthful hijinks.
-The children of both families grabbed any ball they could get their hands on began tossing them into the water.
+The children of both families grabbed any ball they could get their hands on, then began tossing them into the water.

 It's good to be young - even on a stormy day at the Masters.